oktadev/okta-blog/_source/_posts/2022-01-11-faunadb-react-serverless.md

 export default Header;
 ```

-This file gives a home button for the user as well as a signout button for logged-in users or a login button for those who need it.
+This file gives a home button for the user as well as a logout button for logged-in users or a login button for those who need it.

 Finally, add a file for `Products.jsx` in your `Components` folder and add the following code.